 God is a tireless bookkeeper.
 Not only does He see and know all, He records all.
 One day every person who has lived on earth will stand before the judgment seat of Christ.
-The book of life will be opened and only the names found inside – those who had invited Jesus into their lives – will join Him in heaven.
-Everyone else will be sent to eternal torment.
+The book of life will be opened and only the names inscribed inside – those who had accepted Jesus’ free gift of salvation – will join Him for eternity.

 Heaven’s library also includes the book of remembrance.
 Malachi 3:16-18 reveals who will be remembered and why.
 In the days of this Old Testament prophet a few pious Jews remain faithful to God despite spiritual apostasy and apathy in Judah.
 They love God and talk about Him regularly.
 The LORD eavesdrops and rewards them for their devotion to Him: